top of page

 CB | OLE MISS | 6’0 | 190

-Strengths: Amos is a long and physical CB with a good demeanour.
-He plays with functional strength, is effective in press coverage, and knows how to utilize his length/hands to make plays.
-Amos has the tools to make big tackles in open space; although he’ll need to become more consistent Weaknesses: Amos doesn’t have elite speed or burst like some other prospects, and sometimes he gets a little too grabby Bottom Line: With his experience, physicality, and demeanour, Amos can become a very good CB in the NFL.
+Strengths: Amos is a long and physical corner with a strong on-field demeanour.
+He plays with functional strength, excels in press coverage, and uses his length and hands effectively to disrupt receivers.
+He has the tools to make impactful tackles in open space, though consistency is still developing.
+Weaknesses: He lacks elite speed or burst compared to other prospects and can get a bit too grabby, which may lead to penalties.
+Bottom Line: With his experience, physicality, and mindset, Amos projects as a dependable and tough cover corner at the next level.

 Grade: Round 2